 - Each team designates a Captain who wears a special armband to identify him.
 Only a team's captain may address the referees.
 The team's coach and one groom sit in the Security Zone.
 Two referees oversee play.
 One referee is on horseback on the pitch while the other sits in the Security Zone.

-- Horseball matches begins with a coin toss to determine which team will pickup first, and the other team chooses which end of the pitch they will defend.
-The defending team's members must remain on their half of the pitch until the ball falls or if a member of the other team crosses the center line.
+- Horseball matches begin with a coin toss to determine which team will pick up first, and the other team chooses which end of the pitch they will defend.
+The defending team's members must remain on their half of the pitch until the ball falls or if a member of the other team crosses the centerline.

 - The player must throw the ball for the pass to count.
 Handing the ball to another player does not count as a pass.

 - Official rules forbid picking up the ball from a stationary horse.

 Players may grab the ball from the other team's players, but they must remain seated in the saddle and may only use one hand to do so.
 Standing in the stirrups while grabbing the ball results in a penalty.
 Players may use their horses to push the other team out of bounds in a move called tackling, and this is legal as long as each player is safely seated in the saddle.

 The FIHB strictly forbids tackling or otherwise intimidating players attempting to pick up the ball, and this includes forcing that player to change the direction of travel.
 Any player from either team can pick up the ball if it falls on the ground.
 However, they can only legally pick it up if they are traveling in the same direction as the ball was before the drop.
 This prevents dangerous head-on collisions on the pitch.